 Getting to Pushkar:

+The closest railway station, which receives long distance Indian Railways trains, is Ajmer.
 The train line linking Ajmer and Puskhar

 opened in early 2012.
 Otherwise, if you go by road, it's a windy 30 minute drive through the aptly named Snake Mountain (Nag Parbat) to Pushkar.
 The local buses are dilapidated and crowded but the fare is a mere 20 cents, and the journey very authentic.
 Auto rickshaws are also available but getting the drivers to use the meter is a challenge!
 The fare should be around 100 rupees ($2.50), but can easily be more during the camel festival.
 Alternatively, the nearest airport is in Jaipur, around two and a half hours away.
 Taxi fares to Pushkar can double during the festival, so expect to pay between $30-$60.